School Science Lessons

 Anthocyanins, glycosides, C15H11O + (glycosides of anthocyanidins), red, blue and purple flavonoids

-For example, the anthocyinidin cyanidin (cyanidine) C15H11O6, malvidin C17H15O7, rosinidin.
+For example, in the anthocyinidin cyanidin (cyanidine) C15H11O6, malvidin C17H15O7, rosinidin.

-Food additive E163 Anthocyanins (from grape skins, red cabbage, flowers), (colour: red to violet)
+Food additive E163 Anthocyanins (from grape skins, red cabbage, flowers), (colour. red to violet)

-Anthocyanins are water-soluble plant pigments of the flavonoid class, antioxidants
+Anthocyanins are water-soluble plant pigments of the flavonoid class, antioxidants.

 They are glycosides that on hydrolysis yield coloured aglycones called anthocyanidins.